Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • Are you ready to continue living like this?

-• And how much money have you already “lost” on ineffective treatment?
+• How much money have you already spent on ineffective treatment?

 That's right - it's time to end this!
 Do you agree?
 That is why we decided to publish an exclusive interview with Elena Malysheva, in which she revealed the secret of getting rid of insomnia.